Growing Fruit Trees In New England

 Many homeowners already enjoy the challenge and reward of growing fruit bearing trees.
 Not only do these trees offer striking ornamental effects, in time they also yield the added benefit of fresh, home-grown fruit for the family.
-This handout is a brief introduction to cultivating fruit trees in the home landscape.
+This blog is a brief introduction to cultivating fruit trees in the home landscape.
 There are many excellent books and websites that provide detailed information for each type and cultivar of fruit tree.

 Size: Final height and spread depend upon site, pruning, and maintenance.